A murder was unsolved for 25 years until a man phoned in a tip: He was the killer

 Two men tried to sell $317 million in N95 masks to a foreign government.
 The masks didn’t exist, DOJ says.

 Despite an intense investigation, with no suspects, witnesses, recovered weapons or motives, the case soon went cold.
-The Decatur Daily reported at the time Decatur Police Sgt.
+The Decatur Daily reported at the time that Decatur Police Sgt.
 John Bradford called the case a “real whodunit.”

 Mukaddam credited the original investigators for their work and caught a few lucky breaks himself: Nadis Carlisle, the lead detective on the 1995 case, is now a police chief in a neighboring jurisdiction and was able to quickly coordinate with Mukaddam after Whited’s call.